 Use a template

 It’s not okay to copy your privacy policy from someone else’s website.
 But it is okay to gain inspiration and work from a privacy policy template to kickstart your own.
-You can take a privacy policy for small businesses template and customize it to your needs.
+You can take a privacy policy for small businesses template or a legal document and customize it to your needs.
 All you need to do is add your information to create a comprehensive resource that’s targeted for your specific customers.
 You could also use a privacy policy generator instead of a template and work from there.

 Make it accessible